invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 !!! warning "Deprecated"

-    From here on you will find the rest of the previous Docker-Docs, which will still provide some usefull informations.
+    From here on you will find the the previous Docker-Docs, which will still provide some usefull informations.

 ## Usage (time to have fun)